Defense expert disputes prosecution blood spatter report in Palm Springs quadruple murder trial - KESQ

 A defense expert testifying Thursday in the trial for quadruple murder suspect Jose Larin Garcia said there were "some inaccuracies" in a prosecution blood spatter report.

-Randolph Beasley, a forensic consultant and crime scene re-constructionist testifying for the defense, is expected to give testimony that disputes analysis by the prosecution's blood stain pattern interpreter, Craig Ogino.
+Randolph Beasley, a forensic consultant and crime scene re-constructionist testifying for the defense, gave testimony that disputes analysis by the prosecution's blood stain pattern interpreter, Craig Ogino.

-Beasley and Ogino have known each other personally and professionally for over 30 years, Beasley said.
+Ogino looked at blood spatter on the inside of the crashed Toyota Corolla in this case and found there was not a thrd person in the back seat sitting between victim Jacob Montgomery and suspect Larin Garcia.

-News Channel 3's Jake Ingrassia is tweeting live updates from the courtroom.
+The defense claims another man, John Olvera, was in the middle seat and that's who committed the murders.

 Good morning, after a day off due to the judge being sick (not Covid), the trial for Jose Larin Garcia is resuming.
 Follow along with my live updates from court in the thread below @KESQ— Jake Ingrassia (@JakeKESQ) February 10, 2022